 Big Choices and Small Moments

 Even if you can’t give your character a bunch of information or make them an ass-kicking hero from page one, you can let them be proactive from moment to moment.
-Study this article on writing active reactions.
+Study this article on writing active character reaction.
 If they simply can’t participate just yet, at least let them be engaged.
 You’ll also want to take a few big risks and step outside of your comfort zone.

 Keep training/explaining to a minimum, especially in the first 100 pages.
 It’s always better to have your protagonist act and pursue, even if they make a mistake doing so because they’re green or don’t have all the information yet.
 Really take a close look at all of these types of montages.
 I will bet that you can make some big cuts and redistribute key information elsewhere.